odewahn/dds-field-guide/ci-servers.md

 - Everyone can see what's happening
 - Automate Deployment

-The CI server's executes a specific action on a repository whenever it receives a commit hook.
+The CI server executes a specific action on a repository when sit receives a commit hook.
 For example, is a developer makes a commit against repository called foo, the CI server might:

 - clone down a local copy of foo
-- execute foo's test suites (see the section on application stacks Â for more about this)
+- execute foo's test suites (see the section on application stacks ÃÂ for more about this)
 - if the tests fail, the CI server sends an alert to the development team and halts the process
 - if the test suite passes, the CI server might deploy the code to a staging or even production server